-For mild outside temperatures when little heating or cooling is needed, use PANEL with the OUTSIDE AIR button enabled to direct outside air through your vehicle.
+For mild outside temperatures when little heating or cooling is needed, use VENT to direct outside air through your vehicle.
 Airflow is through the instrument panel outlets.

 Your vehicle's ventilation system supplies outside air to the inside of your vehicle when it is moving.
 When the vehicle is not moving, you can get outside air to flow through by selecting any mode and any fan speed.